All Products

 Auto-refresh playback sources

 Enabling auto-refresh prevents playback interruptions caused by expired authentication.
-When a source expires, the player triggers a listener to fetch a new URL, ensuring smooth, uninterrupted playback.
+When a source expires, the player triggers a listener to fetch a new URL, ensuring continuous and smooth playback.

 Prerequisites

-2. Use VidAuth sources for playback or configure URL signing in your business.
+2. Use VidAuth sources or configure URL signing.

 VidAuth source